 In my opinion, there’s one fatal flaw with amplified antennas: they amplify noise just as much as they do the signal you wish to hear.

-The only portable amplified antenna I’ve had any results with is the Sony AN-LP1 (now no longer available), and I attribute this success mainly to the fact that a suction cup, mounted at the top of the loop, allows it to be mounted on a window.
+The only portable amplified antenna I’ve had any results with is the Sony AN-LP1 (now only available in Japan), and I attribute this success mainly to the fact that a suction cup, mounted at the top of the loop, allows it to be mounted on a window.
 Even then, results are often only marginally better than with the telescopic whip.

 There may have been a time when portable amplified antennas made sense–a time prior to noisy AC adapters, flat screen TVs, and other consumer electronics which spew RFI (Radio Frequency Interference), polluting our shortwave bands.
 Today, however, you’ll be disappointed with the results of one of these, particularly if you travel–turning on the amplified antenna in a hotel room will increase the noise you hear two-fold, while weak broadcasters will remain lost in the static.

 So what can you do to improve the performance of your portable while traveling or at home?
 I’m still a fan of the roll-up antenna; like the Sangean ANT-60.
 They’re inexpensive ($12 US), packable, and versatile–the clip on the end of the reel allows the antenna wire to be clipped to curtains and blinds.
 Place it near a window, or even hang it outside.
 Antennas love being outside–just take it down when not in use.